Peeling Bipartite Networks for Dense Subgraph Discovery: Related Work

 \section{Related Work}

-Literature on analysis of bipartite graphs has two main thrusts: extending unipartite graph concepts to bipartite graphs and methods to projections to unipartite graphs.
-Borgatti and Everett~\cite{Borgatti97} redefined centrality and density metrics for bipartite graphs.
-Robins and Alexander~\cite{Robins04} defined the clustering coefficients for bipartite networks.
-Working on the bipartite network, instead of its projection, is also useful for matrix partitioning~\cite{Umit99} and clustering~\cite{Wolf16} algorithms.
-As for projections methods, Newman introduced the weighted projection for scientific collaboration networks~\cite{Newman01a}.
-Everett and Borgatti proposed to use dual projections ~\cite{Everett13}, where the idea is to create projections for both set of nodes, and use the resulting one-mode networks for analysis.
+Literature on bipartite network analysis has two main thrusts: extending unipartite graph concepts to bipartite graphs and defining new projection methods to get unipartite representations.
+Centrality and the density metrics~\cite{Borgatti97}, clustering coefficients~\cite{Robins04}, matrix partitioning~\cite{Umit99} and clustering~\cite{Wolf16} algorithms are adapted for bipartite graphs.
+Regarding the projections, Newman introduced the weighted projection for scientific collaboration networks~\cite{Newman01a, Newman01b} and Everett and Borgatti proposed to use dual projections ~\cite{Everett13}.
+We focus on using the actual bipartite graph (without projection) to find many dense subgraphs and their relations to each other, which have not been explored thoroughly.

-\textbf{Applications}: Dense subgraphs in bipartite networks have valuable information that can be utilized for various applications.
-Newman~\cite{Newman01a,Newman01b} studied author and paper relations by applying different projections to convert the bipartite network to a unipartite network.
-Giatsidis \etal~\cite{Giatsidis11} worked on the same problem by using the same projection technique.
-In addition to finding dense regions, they also focused on detecting the hierarchy and adapted the $k$-core decomposition for weighted networks.
-They defined the \textbf{fractional $k$-core} as a maximal subgraph where every vertex has at least weight $k$.
-Another application bipartite dense subgraphs is fraud detection~\cite{Beutel13}.
-Fake likes, ratings and reviews are prevalent in online social networks and can be modeled as a bipartite network.
+\textbf{Bipartite graph motifs}: Capturing the smallest unit of cohesion provides a structural way to find the dense regions.
+Various locality patterns~\cite{Borgatti97, Robins04, Opsahl13} and density measures~\cite{Latapy08} have been proposed for bipartite graphs (see Fig.~\ref{fig:coh}).
+Borgatti and Everett considered the \textbf{$(3,3)$-biclique} to define cohesiveness~\cite{Borgatti97}.
+Opsahl proposed the \textbf{closed $4$-path}, which is also a $(3,3)$-biclique~\cite{Opsahl13}.
+Robins and Alexander used the ($2,2$)-biclique to model the cohesion~\cite{Robins04}, and looked for $3$-paths, which consists of three edges with two vertices from each set.
+This approach is also adopted in a recent work by Aksoy \etal~\cite{Aksoy16} to generate bipartite graphs with community structure, where ($2,2$)-biclique is called a \textbf{butterfly}.